tuckner/bolt-docker/README.md

 # Bolt Docker

-A Docker container for receiving Slack Bolt message events and sending to a webhook.
+A Docker container for receiving Slack Bolt Socket mode message events and sending to a webhook.

 ## Setup Environment